Make Your Next Trip Extraordinary

 Where to Stay and What to Eat

-The Six Senses Zighy Bay.
-It’s got a stunning location on a pristine bay on the Musandam Peninsula, resplendent with soft white sand and crystal-clear blue waters, with surrounding hills providing a magical backdrop.
+The Six Senses Zighy Bay has a stunning location on a pristine bay on the Musandam Peninsula, resplendent with soft white sand and crystal-clear blue waters, with surrounding hills providing a magical backdrop.
 There are numerous pools and a wonderful spa.
 The huge beach villas are luxe but rustic; each has a private plunge pool and numerous lounging areas both indoors and out.
 The beachfront pool villas have palm-leaf gates that allow direct access onto the beach and uninterrupted views of the Gulf of Oman.
-Jonny can even arrange for you to arrive via paraglider (with your luggage coming separately and a pilot guiding you down, of course).
+Jonny and Dan can even arrange for you to arrive via paraglider (with your luggage coming separately and a pilot guiding you down, of course).
+One thing to note: The hotel is somewhat removed from the main areas for touring in Oman.

 Paragliding into Six Senses Zighy Bay, Oman